Flash Fiction Writing: Plot and Structure 5-Week Online Workshop, Starts Thursday, February 1st, 2024

 As a class, we will dig deeper into the craft decisions writers make on the page.
 We'll structure choices and target specific skills you can use to create your own body of flash fiction or nonfiction.
 Using these elements of craft, we will create fresh flash full of resonate concision, and you'll leave the class with new work that prizes both depth and urgency.

 Craft materials, lectures, reading assignments, and writing prompts are all available through the online classroom.
-Students also post work and provide and receive feedback within the online classroom environment (Wet Ink).
+Students also post work and provide and receive constructive criticism within the online classroom environment (Wet Ink).

-Each student will receive positive feedback from me on each prompt they respond to (1 per week or a total of 4 for the class) and have the opportunity for 1 full workshop critique from me.
+Each student will receive constructive criticism from me on each prompt they respond to (1 per week or a total of 4 for the class) and have the opportunity for 1 full workshop critique from me.
 Students are expected to provide comments on each flash workshopped in this class.
 Students will receive lecture notes and analysis of 2 flash per week.

 - A better understanding of the plot and structural conventions of Flash Fiction